3 Differences Between Ionic And Covalent Compounds

 Key Difference 2: Physical Properties

 The second major difference lies in the physical properties exhibited by ionic and covalent compounds.
 Ionic compounds typically have high melting and boiling points, are hard and brittle, and conduct electricity when dissolved in water or melted.
 Covalent compounds generally have lower melting and boiling points, can be solids, liquids, or gases at room temperature, and are poor conductors of electricity.
 These differences in physical properties are directly related to the strength and nature of the bonds holding the atoms together.
-The strong electrostatic forces in ionic compounds require significant energy to overcome, leading to higher melting and boiling points.
+Plus, the strong electrostatic forces in ionic compounds require significant energy to overcome, leading to higher melting and boiling points.
 The weaker intermolecular forces in covalent compounds allow them to exist in a wider range of physical states and require less energy to change phase.

 Key Difference 3: Solubility